seancorfield/dot-clojure/README.md

 * `:eastwood` -- pulls and runs in the latest stable release of [Eastwood](https://github.com/jonase/eastwood) on your `src` and `test` folders; use with `:test` above
 * `:splint` -- pulls in and runs the latest stable release of [Splint](https://github.com/NoahTheDuke/splint) on your project or specific files
 * `:check` -- pulls in [Athos' Check](https://github.com/athos/clj-check) project to compile all your namespaces to check for syntax errors and reflection warnings like `lein check`
-* `:expect` -- pulls in the latest stable release of [expectations/clojure-test](https://github.com/clojure-expectations/clojure-test) -- the `clojure.test`-compatible version of Expectations
 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code

 * `:deps+` -- **adds** `tools.deps` to your classpath (the default `:deps` alias **replaces** the default classpath) so you can use `help/doc` on namespaces within your project, e.g., `clojure -X:deps+ help/doc :ns my.app.core`